amanet2/Ball-Game/Readme.txt

 * Save your map by going to File->Save As
 * Edit an existing map by going to File->Open
 * To join an editing session, go to Multiplayer->Join Game
-* Use existing prefabs to create a new prefab
-    -> the origin when exporting is  0,0
-    -> mouse info can be displayed in the top left corner by command: showmouse 1 -> to export, enter command "exportasprefab"
 ---
 Customization
 * Edit scripts in config/, items/, scripts/ to customize experience